jcburley/joker/GOSTD.md

 ## Recent Design Changes

+### 2021-09-01

+A value receiver for a reference (wrapped by a `GoObject`) can now be called without having to explicitly dereference the object.
+Some support for calling a pointer receiver for a value is now provided, but doesn't work in the straightforward case of a `GoObject` wrapping that value, as the Go runtime (specifically, the `reflect` package) does not always see such a value as capable of being addressable (`reflect.CanAddr()` fails).

 ### 2021-04-28

 The `(set! ...)` special form is implemented, and supersedes use of `(var ...)` on field references.
 E.g. instead of `(var-set (var (.member instance)) value)`, use `(set! (.member instance) value)`, which is much more Clojure-like.